uoy-research/ALOFT/README.md

 This starts the nodes responsible for the managing of the current waypoint and velocity control.
 This command requires an input argument to determine the max speed.
 In this example it is set to **1.0**.
 This node will arm and set the drone to operate in OFFBOARD_MODE.
 The drone should now fly up waiting for its next waypoint.

-To conduct the exemplar of the To get the drone into position, in terminal 3:
+To conduct the exemplar of the, first run the python ROS script to get the drone into position, in terminal 3:

 `rosrun drone_controller drone_sim_mine_1_setup.py`